AdobeDocs/campaign-classic.en/help/delivery/using/understanding-quarantine-management.md

 As opposed to hard errors, soft errors do not send immediately an address to quarantine, but instead they increment an error counter.

 * When the error counter reaches the limit threshold, then the address goes into quarantine.
 * In the default configuration, the threshold is set at five errors, where two errors are significant if they occur at least 24 hours apart.
-The address is placed in quarantine at the sixth error.
+The address is placed in quarantine at the fifth error.
 * The error counter threshold can be modified.
 For more on this, refer to [Retries after a delivery temporary failure](../../delivery/using/understanding-delivery-failures.md#retries-after-a-delivery-temporary-failure).

 The error counter is reinitialized if the last significant error occurred more than 10 days ago.
 The address status then changes to **Valid** and it is deleted from the list of quarantines by the **Database cleanup** workflow.